LesliTech/Lesli/docs/contributing/environment.md

 ### Node.js
 Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 It is used for running JavaScript in the server side.
-Lesli uses node to run webpack, vue and other javascript libraries for the frontend. **To work with Lesli you can use the LTS version of Node.**
+Lesli uses node to transform SASS stylesheets to standard CSS. **To work with Lesli you can use the LTS version of Node.**

 __Installation:__
 Node.js is available for all platforms.
 If you need more details for the installation of specific version you can following the instructions [here](https://nodejs.org/en/).